Texas Supreme Court denies GOP-led petition seeking to invalidate nearly 127,000 votes in Houston area - KESQ

 “We know that the law is on our side,” he told CNN moments after the Supreme Court issued its ruling.
 “We know that we should be protecting these votes, making sure that all of our residents here can have their voice heard, can have their say in our democracy.”

-Ten of Harris County’s 120 early voting sites are drive-thru locations.
-As of Friday, nearly 127,000 votes had been cast at those sites, marking roughly 10% of the votes cast in person during the early voting period.
+Harris County set up 10 drive-thru voting locations for early voting, which ended Friday, and Election Day.
+The 10 locations are connected to traditional polling locations.
+As of Friday, nearly 127,000 votes had been cast at those drive-thru sites, marking roughly 10% of the votes cast in person during the early voting period.

 While curbside voting in Harris County is limited to voters with a disability and located at all polling sites, the drive-thru voting locations are open to all voters.